tajmone/polygen-docs/docs-src/README.md

 - [`watch_IT.sh`](./watch_IT.sh) — watch and build Italian sources
 - [`watch_EN.sh`](./watch_EN.sh) — watch and build English sources

-The watch scripts will check for changes in all markdown sources connected to a given language (and CSS assets too): every time you save a source doc the watch script will launch the conversion script for that language.
+The watch scripts will check for changes in all markdown sources connected to a given language, as well as the CSS files: every time you save a source doc the watch script will launch the conversion script for that language.
-If you're editing the CSS file via the Sass project, every time the Sass compiler updates the CSS assets the watch script will trigger the conversion scripts again.
+If you're updating the CSS file via the Sass sources, every time the Sass compiler updates the CSS assets the watch script will trigger the conversion scripts again.

 This is very useful, you'll only have to refresh the browser to update the output document and see the changes, without having to rerun any conversion script.

-Furthermore, the watch scripts will also invoke `init.sh`, so you don't need to initialize the working environment before using them (but initialization is local to the script, and will be lost when the watch script exits).
+Furthermore, the watch scripts will also invoke `init.sh`, so you don't need to initialize the working environment before using them (but initialization is local to the watch script, and will be lost when the script exits).

 > **WARNING** — The watch scripts require __multiwatch__, a Node.js tool which is no longer available (see the _[Optional Third-Party Tools]_ section for more details).